-2 The term "Islamist" is used in an all-encompassing vague sense to refer to views, norms or practices that are colored by religious reference in some way.
-The meaning of the term changed over time from one claiming a more literal reference to Islam to another making oblique references.
-As a short hand both Refah and AK Party might be referred to as Islamist but there is a radical difference in their Islamism.
+&lt;sup>2 The term "Islamist" is used in an all-encompassing vague sense to refer to views, norms or practices that are colored by religious reference in some way.
+The meaning of the term changed over time from one claiming a more literal reference to Islam to an other making oblique references.
+As a short hand both Refah and AK parti might be referred to as Islamist but there is a radical difference in their Islamism.

-classical Ottoman polity was ruled by a Sultan with patrimonial authority, bound by the Islamic sacred law Sharia (Berkes, 1964, 9).
-The Sultan had discretionary prerogatives and exercised his will as the direct representative of God in the world.
+exercised his will as the direct representative of God in the world.
 The highest religious authorities were tied to the Sultan and primarily helped legitimize his rule.
-Only when the Empire began to unravel did religious authorities increase their autonomy in the hierarchic structure of rule.
+Only when the Empire began to unravel, did religious authorities increase their autonomy in the hierarchic structure of rule.

 However, the secular tradition took a radical turn with the foundation of the Republic of Turkey.
-The disestablishment of Islam was crucial in the process of nation building and modernization in Turkey (Berkes, 1964; Mardin, 1981; Lewis, 1976; Toprak, 1981; Heper, 1985; Keyder, 1987; Kalaycıoğlu, 2005).
-The Republic declared sovereignty to belong to the nation and took radical steps to privatize religion and secularize the state.
+The disestablishment of Islam was crucial in the process of nation building and modernization in Turkey.
+(Berkes, 1964; Mardin, 1981; Lewis, 1976; Toprak, 1981; Heper, 1985; Keyder, 1987; Kalaycıoğlu, 2005) The Republic declared sovereignty to belong to the nation and took radical steps to privatize religion and secularize the state.
 It restricted public visibility and dissemination of Islam.
-Republican secularism was neither democratic nor liberal but it was comprehensive and radical.3 The new regime was less interested in securing religious freedoms than in disestablishing Islam and controlling its power in civil life.
+Republican secularism was neither democratic nor liberal but it was comprehensive and radical.
+The new regime was less interested in securing religious freedoms than in disestablishing Islam and controlling its power in civil life.
 As such, the state did not necessarily separate itself from religious affairs but rather attempted to shape its content and role in society.
-Through secularism, it aimed to facilitate westernization of the predominantly Muslim society inherited from the Ottomans.
+Through secularism, it aimed to facilitate westernization of the predominantly muslim society inherited from the Ottomans.
 Under Kemalist secularism, the Enlightenment faith in reason and science thus flourished.
-Because of its close links to the state, secularism in Turkey has been compared to the Jacobin French "laicism" rather than the liberal Anglo-Saxon secularism.
-To this day, this particular secularism, namely "laicism", shapes the worldviews of many, including the educated elite as well as the military.

-The founding fathers initiated a series of institutional changes to promote secularism.
 The Sultan was deported and the institution of patrimonial rule abolished in 1922.
-The abolition of the Caliphate and of the Ministries of Sharia and Religious Foundations followed.
-Institutions of higher Islamic education, madrasahs as well as religious orders were banned.
+The abolition of the Caliphate and the Ministries of Sharia and Religious Foundations followed.
+Institutions of higher Islamic education, medreses as well as religious orders were banned.
 The secular Ministry of Education unified all education under its authority.
-Sciences and morals could thus develop independently of religious dogma.
+Sciences and morals could thus develop independent of religious dogma.
 Secular education replaced religious teaching.

-In an attempt to oversee the process of secularization and to control religion, the Directorate of Religious Affairs was established in 1924.
-The Directorate aimed to "administer all matters concerning the beliefs and rituals of Islam" (Berkes, 1964, 485).
+In an attempt to oversee the process of secularization and control religion, the Directorate of Religious Affairs was established in 1924.
+The directorate aimed to "administer all matters concerning the beliefs and rituals of Islam" (Berkes, 1964, 485).
 The Directorate could thus allow the State to oversee religious matters and shape religious activity politically.
 Religious personnel such as imams and prayer leaders became state employees expected to take instructions from the Directorate.
 The state thus could have a say in how the religious functionaries interpreted religion and what the imams and prayer leaders could or could not say in Friday sermons.
 Public praying was discouraged as mosques deteriorated because funds were not made available for repair.